influxdata/telegraf/plugins/inputs/modbus/README.md

     ##  |                 to reduce the number of requested registers by keeping
     ##  |                 the number of requests.
     ##  |---aggressive -- Rearrange request boundaries similar to "rearrange" but
-    ##                    allow to request registers not specified by the user to
+    ##  |                 allow to request registers not specified by the user to
-    ##                    fill gaps.
+    ##  |                 fill gaps.
 This usually reduces the number of requests at the
-    ##                    cost of more requested registers.
+    ##  |                 cost of more requested registers.
+    ##  |---max_insert -- Rearrange request keeping the number of extra fields below the value
+    ##                    provided in "max_extra_registers".
+It is not necessary to define 'omitted'
+    ##                    fields as the optimisation will add such field only where needed.
     # optimization = "none"

+    ## Max extra register.
+For the 'max_insert' optimization only.
+Set the maximum size by which
+    # a request can be extended in order to keep the number of requests lower.
+This needs to be
+    # a positive integer lower than the maximum number of recoil fields per query: 125
+    # max_extra_registers = 50

     ## Field definitions
     ## Analog Variables, Input Registers and Holding Registers